rjhere/Word-Embeddings/README.md

     - CBOW
     - Skip-Gram

-Awesome read for above and more - https://www.analyticsvidhya.com/blog/2017/06/word-embeddings-count-word2veec/
+To read in detail about above and more - https://www.analyticsvidhya.com/blog/2017/06/word-embeddings-count-word2veec/

 # Let's start with the Classification